 The corneal epithelium regenerates rapidly; even large abrasions heal within 1 to 3 days.
 A contact lens should not be worn until the injury is healed.
 Follow-up examination by an ophthalmologist 1 or 2 days after injury is wise, especially if a foreign body was removed.

 Intraocular foreign bodies require immediate surgical removal by an ophthalmologist.
-Systemic and topical antimicrobials (effective against Bacillus cereus if the injury involved contamination with soil or vegetation) are indicated; they include ceftazidime 1 g IV q 12 h, in combination with vancomycin 15 mg/kg IV q 12 h and moxifloxacin 0.5% ophthalmic solution q 1 to 2 h.
+Systemic and topical antimicrobials (effective against Bacillus cereus if the injury involved contamination with soil or vegetation) are indicated; they include ceftazidime 1 g IV every 12 hours, in combination with vancomycin 15 mg/kg IV every 12 hours and moxifloxacin 0.5% ophthalmic solution every 1 to 2 hours.
 Ointment should be avoided if the globe is lacerated.
 A protective shield (such as a Fox shield or the bottom third of a paper cup) is placed and taped over the eye to avoid inadvertent pressure that could extrude ocular contents through the penetration site.
 Patches should be avoided.
 Tetanus prophylaxis is indicated after open globe injuries.
 As with any laceration of the globe, vomiting (eg, due to pain), which can increase intraocular pressure, should be prevented.
 If nausea occurs, an antiemetic is given.

 Symptoms of corneal abrasion or foreign body include foreign body sensation, tearing, and redness; visual acuity is typically unchanged.